woodenworks/project-kraken/monsters/aberrations/Mouthling.md

 ### Actions
 ***Bite.*** Melee Weapon Attack: +2 to hit, reach 5 ft., one creature.
 Hit: 4 (1d4)+2 piercing damage.

 ***Gibber.*** The mouthling babbles incoherently.
-Each creature within 10 feet of the mouthling and can hear the gibbering must succeed on a DC 10 Wisdom saving throw.
+Each creature within 10 feet of the mouthling that can hear the gibbering must succeed on a DC 10 Wisdom saving throw.
 On a failure, the creature can’t take reactions until the start of its next turn and makes its next attack with disadvantage.
 Aberrations are immune to this effect.